RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2019-03-25-ansible-podman-containers-2.markdown

 * Even if I use AWX for this hobby stuff, remember it's upstream project, and may break at any time and likely gets your dog pregnant.
 Use Ansible Tower for production.
-* I still need to understand selinux labels better for the exported volumes.
-  It perhaps requires still some development effort.
-Hopefully the problems are user errors :)
 * If you want to remove all above installed stuff, run
   ```ansible-playbook -i my-awx-host, -b -e container_state=absent run-awx.yml```